bensampaio/dev-server-issue/README.md

 First run: `yarn install`

-To see the expected behaviour run: `yarn workspace webpack-4 run start`.
+To see the expected behaviour run: `yarn workspace webpack-4 run start` (look at the value of WEBPACK_DEV_SERVER printed to the console).

-To see the new actual behaviour run: `yarn workspace webpack-5 run start`.
+To see the new actual behaviour run: `yarn workspace webpack-5 run start` (look at the value of WEBPACK_DEV_SERVER printed to the console).